 Committed to telling the story of Louisiana during the war and the part taken by her sons

 Our Museum is open from Wednesday thru Saturday from 10:00 AM until 3:00 PM.
-We are closed for all National Holidays.
-We are currently closed until Jan 5, 2022 so our volunteers can enjoy the holidays.
+We are closed for all National Holidays.and close from Thanksgiving through the end of the year.

 The grounds at Camp Moore are open 7 days a week from daylight to dusk for pedestrians.
 You are welcome to walk the grounds and take our self-guided walking tour.
 Please respect the grounds and leave them in the same condition you found them.